Kong Alternatives

 Tyk

-Best for GraphQL Federation built into the gateway
+Best for GraphQL Federation as a first-class primitive

 Try Tyk